Today I’m going to reveal how you can sleep less, have more energy and live longer.

 I’m either trying to figure out a solution to a problem … Or I’m just excited about something.
 And I’ve been like this my entire life.
 Luckily, I don’t need much sleep.

 I Sleep 6 Hours Or Less

 And the thing is, I wake up feeling pretty good and energized.
-I’ve never needed an alarm.
+I’ve never needed an alarm to wake up.

 But Is That Healthy?

-So, I was always obsessed about sleeping more because I thought it was “good” for me, even though I really never needed it.
-I thought my lack of sleep was probably aging me more.
-However, the opposite is true.
+So, I was always obsessed with sleeping more because I thought it was “good” for me, even though I really never needed more sleep.

 Sleep More, Die Sooner

 Research shows that people who sleep “more”, actually die sooner than those who sleep less!